esplito/coding-notes/justjavascript/01_Mental_Models/notes.md

 📚 Book to read: "Thinking, Fast and Slow" by Daniel Kahneman

-When we can we rely on the "fast" system
+When we can we rely on the "fast" system:
+1. Good at pattern matching 💫
+2. Gut reactions 💫
+3. Gives us the ability to walk without falling over 💫
+4. **Not good** at planning 🚨

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDE3MjQ0NjQsLTczNzEzNjM2MF19
+eyJoaXN0b3J5IjpbLTg1NDk5NTM1OCwtNzM3MTM2MzYwXX0=
 -->